 4. Fair Delivery

-- It should not roll along the ground.
+- Must not roll along the ground.

 5. Wide Ball Rule